skypjack/entt/docs/md/unreal.md

       \---entt (GitHub repository content inside)
 ```

-To make this happen, create the folder `ThirdParty` under `Source` if it doesn't
+To make this happen, create the folder `ThirdParty` under `Source` if it does not
 exist already.
 Then, add an `EnTT` folder under `ThirdParty`.<br/>
 Within the latter, create a new file `EnTT.Build.cs` with the following content: